vyos/vyos-documentation/docs/configuration/vrf/index.rst

 .. opcmd:: traceroute vrf <name> [ipv4 | ipv6] <host>

-   Displays the route packets take to a network host utilizing VRF instance identified by `<name>`.
-When using the IPv4 or IPv6 option, display the route packets take to the for the given hosts IP address family.
-This option is useful when the host specified is a hostname rather than an IP address.
+   Displays the route packets taken to a network host utilizing VRF instance identified by `<name>`.
+When using the IPv4 or IPv6 option, displays the route packets taken to the given hosts IP address family.
+This option is useful when the host is specified as a hostname rather than an IP address.

 .. include:: /_include/common-references.txt